- Genuine Citizens Bank Text Messages

-Be Weary of Texts or Emails Asking for Personal Info
+Be Wary of Texts or Emails Asking for Personal Info

-If you receive a text message or email that asks you to provide personal information, like your drivers license number, Social Security number (SSN), account number or you username and password, it is from a scammer.
+If you receive a text message or email that asks you to provide personal information, like your driver's license number, Social Security number (SSN), account number, or username and password, it is from a scammer.

 The best course of action is to delete the message immediately or report it directly to the Citizens Bank fraud team.

 Similarly, if someone calls you saying they are from Citizens Bank never share any details right away.
-Let them know you'll call them back via their customer service number listed on their website.
+Let them know you'll call them back via the customer service number listed on their website.

-Then, hang up and call them back to confirm if in was in fact them calling.
+Then, hang up and call them back to confirm if it was, in fact, them calling.